Khadija Shaw: 2024–25

 In the opening home game of the season, Shaw scored in the 1–0 win over Brighton.
 Away at Liverpool, after being down a goal in the first half, she scored twice in the 58th and 92nd minute, making the final score 2–1.
 Shaw scored her sixth WSL hat trick on 8 November 2024 in a 4–0 home win against Tottenham Hotspur, becoming the outright record holder for the most hat tricks scored in the league.
 On 21 November 2024, Shaw's two goals against Hammarby in the Champions League made her the club's all-time top goalscorer in the competition.
 This 2–1 victory advanced her team to the quarterfinals of the Champions League.
 Despite being sidelined with multiple injuries throughout the campaign, Shaw still won her second consecutive WSL Golden Boot after scoring 12 goals in 14 appearances, sharing the award with Alessia Russo.

 2025–26

 In the first home game of the 2025–26 season, Shaw scored the opening goal in an eventual 2–1 win against Brighton.
-Shaw scored two penalty goals against the London City Lionesses in a 4-1 victory.
-She headed in a winner against Everton F.C. to send her team, Manchester City F.C., to the top of the WSL table.
+Shaw scored two penalty goals against London City Lionesses in a 4–1 victory.
+She headed in a winner against Everton to send her team to the top of the WSL table.
+On 14 December 2025, she scored four goals in a 6–1 victory over Aston Villa, becoming the first Manchester City player to reach over 100 goals.
+Shaw scored her thirteenth goal of the season in a 2–1 victory over London City Lionesses to put them nine points ahead of second place Chelsea.
+On 21 March 2026, Shaw broke the WSL record for the fastest hat-trick in league history within 12 minutes and 37 seconds as she scored in the 8th, 18th, and 21st minute of a 5–2 win over Tottenham.
+The goals brought her scoring record that season to 18 goals in 18 matches up to that point, and it marked her fourth consecutive hat-trick when playing at home against Tottenham.
+Shaw continued her goal scoring form after the April international break, scoring once against Brighton, despite Manchester City losing that match 3–2.
+On 8 May, Shaw was named as the FWA Women's Footballer of the Year for the second time.
+Later that month, on 25 May, she extended her contract with the club until 2030.